olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Explore Refactored GraphQL Queries
+_**Description:** In this lesson, we’ll look at a refactored Pet Library which includes a range of new queries that aim to **minimize argument usage and naming collisions that require aliases**.
+To follow along with these queries, go to the Pet Library GraphQL Playground.._

 Instructor: [00:00] The pet library just got some funding, some VC money, so we're going to open up our browser and head over to the new version of the app.
 We're going to go to `https://funded-pet-library.moonhighway.com`.

 [00:13] You'll notice our new endpoint here at the center of the screen.
-With a larger budget comes more engineers and some enhancements to our API, one of which is that we have some more specific queries that may be easier to track.
+With a larger budget comes more engineers and some enhancements to our API, one of which is that **we have some more specific queries that may be easier to track.**

 [00:28] Let's write our `query` for `totalPets`.